2015 Jaguar F-Type R CoupeEnlarge Photo

-Lean, two-seat layouts and classic-roadster shapes are some of the shared traits between the Porsche Boxster and Jaguar F-Type, which are two of the purest sports-car designs on the market.
-But they take two very different design-and-engineering pathways to get there—and their behind-the-wheel personalities couldn't be more different.
-Likewise, the Porsche 911 carries a classic sports-car nameplate, but it's become a little more of a grand-touring car over time.
-Which holds as the best overall?
+Two of the purest sports-cars on the market today are the Porsche Boxster and the Jaguar F-Type.
+But they take two very different design-and-engineering pathways to get there—and their driving personalities couldn't be more different.
+Likewise, the Porsche 911 carries a classic sports-car nameplate, but it's become more of a grand-tourer over time.
+Which will come out as the best overall?

 Meanwhile, the latest Porsche 911 is offered in Carrera, Carrera S, and all-wheel-drive Carrera 4 variants, with the top C4S packing a 400-hp, 3.8-liter six and capable of getting to 60 in 4.3 seconds.
 Add options like the Sport Chrono package and Porsche Active Suspension Management and you have a grand-touring sports car with almost unassailable handling matched with top-notch road manners.
 Between the Boxster and the F-Type, however, the Boxster might be more of a dynamic champion as you push ever closer to its limit, so we give it a very slight edge—even though its steering in the latest versions can be a slight bit numb.

 While the F-Type is a true sports car, by the book, it's hardly begging to be driven to its limit on the track; although it's balanced and responsive in all the right ways, it's to be better enjoyed on the road, even in F-Type Coupe R form.
 On the other hand, the Porsches feel born and bred for track time, and with just some smart options or accessories—like an extra set of tires and wheels, perhaps—both the Boxster and the 911 can suffice as year-round transport as well as occasional track days.